acl-devsign-winter-2018/classwork/frontend/week01_react-webpack-spa/class01_webpack-react/WEBPACK.md

 1. Add `HTMLPLugin` to `webpack.config.js`
 1. Restart via `npm start`
 1. Notice what happens when you change `add.js`
+1. Commit

 ### Add `babel` for ESNext

 1. `npm i babel-core babel-loader babel-preset-env -D`
-1. Add `.babelrc` with preset for last two browser versions
+1. Add `.babelrc` with preset for last two browser versions, or chrome 60, etc.
+1. (Optional for today: add additional object spread and class properties plugins)
 1. Add `rule` to `webpack.config.js` for loading `.js` with babel
 1. Try `npm start`
 1. Change files to use ES6 modules
 1. Restart and verify that it works!
+1. Commit

 ### Add React